envoyproxy/data-plane-api/README.md

 * [Proto3](https://developers.google.com/protocol-buffers/docs/proto3) will be
   used to specify the canonical API.
 This will provide directly the gRPC API and via gRPC-JSON transcoding the JSON REST API.
+A textual YAML input will be supported for filesystem configuration files (e.g. the bootstrap file), in addition to JSON, as a syntactic convenience.
+YAML file contents will be internally converted to JSON and then follow the standard JSON-proto3 conversion during Envoy config ingestion.

 * xDS APIs should support eventual consistency.
 For example, if RDS references a cluster that has not yet been supplied by CDS, it should be silently ignored